wesleywerner/listed/README.md

 ## Building

-Install the dependencies with `npm install`, followed by `npm run build` to clean and release everything into `dist/` for you.
+Run `npm run build` to clean and release everything into `dist/`.
+The command `npm run watch` will monitor any source files for changes, and run the build when any changes are made, giving you a speedier workflow during development.

 # License